-Columbus Deportation Defense Lawyer
+Columbus Deportation Defense Attorney

 What is Deportation?

 Deportation (also called “removal”) refers to the process by which the government seeks to remove persons who are not U.S. citizens (or “aliens”) from the United States for violations of immigration or criminal laws.
-Deportation or Removal Proceedings are adversarial proceedings in which an alien may attempt to challenge the government’s allegations and seek relief from removal.
+Deportation or removal proceedings are adversarial proceedings in which an alien may attempt to challenge the government’s allegations and seek relief from removal.

 Causes of Deportation

-An immigration judge may initiate the removal process for a number of reasons including:
+An immigration judge may initiate the removal process for a number of reasons, including:

 - Violating the terms of a non-immigrant visa,